MP6500 Stepper Motor Driver Carrier, Digital Current Control

 To achieve high step rates, the motor supply is typically higher than would be permissible without active current limiting.
 For instance, a typical stepper motor might have a maximum current rating of 1 A with a 5 Ω coil resistance, which would indicate a maximum motor supply of 5 V. Using such a motor with 9 V would allow higher step rates, but the current must actively be limited to under 1 A to prevent damage to the motor.
 You will typically want to set the driver’s current limit to be at or below the current rating of your stepper motor.

 This version of the MP6500 carrier (as opposed to the one with a potentiometer) uses the I1 and I2 inputs to set the current limit.
 For coarse control, these inputs can be driven low or set to high-impedance to provide four different limit settings in increments of approximately 500 mA:

+A pin can be set to high-impedance by leaving it disconnected or, if it is connected to a microcontroller, by configuring the microcontroller pin as an input.
 If both I1 and I2 are disconnected, the current limit defaults to 0.5 A.

 For finer control, an analog voltage or a PWM can be supplied to the I1 pin while I2 is driven low:

 ``text(current limit) = 2.2 text(A) − 0.63 text(A)/text(V) × (text(analog voltage on I1))``

 We recommend using a PWM frequency of 1 kHz or greater.

 In practice, we have often observed the actual current limit when using analog or PWM control to be about 10% (sometimes up to 15%) lower than what the equation and graphs show.
 However, when driving the I1 and I2 pins digitally for coarse control, the current limiting circuit should produce fairly accurate 0.5 A steps as indicated in the table above.